 Miniature poodles are between10-15” inches tall at the withers

 Moyen Poodles are between 15-20” inches tall at the withers

 Standard poodles are above 20” inches tall at the withers

-Our Miniature and Moyen poodle puppies are priced at $4,500.
+Our poodle puppies are priced at $4,500.
 All puppies are sold with limited registration to pet homes with strict spay/neuter contracts.

-We will soon (November/December 2022) be offering full registration.
-Full rights will be given on a very limited basis to select breeders with responsible programs.
+Full registration (breeding rights) will be given on a very limited basis to select breeders with responsible programs.
 A separate application (not located on our website) will be required for breeding rights.

-Yes, we provide a 2-year health guarantee against life threatening and genetic illnesses.
-This will be included in your contract.
+Yes, we offer a 2-year health guarantee against life threatening and genetic illnesses.
+This is included in our contract.

-Puppy Temperament Evaluations will be included in each puppy’s folder.
+Temperament Test Score Cards are included in each puppy’s folder.

-TK Poodles sendoff puppy bag of goodies including a scented blanket and sample of food.
+TK Poodles tote bag of goodies including toys, mentally stimulating activities, a scented blanket, treats, and a sample of food.

-We prioritize health and invest in Orthopedic Foundation for Animals (OFA) & PennHIP for our dams and sires.
-Cardiac, patella’s, elbows and hips are all certified through OFA.
-At the very least, OFA preliminary testing is done.
-We also have Pennhip testing done on our dams and sires which aides in reducing incidences of canine hip dysplasia.
-PennHIP is done under anesthesia assess the quality of hips by measuring joint laxity using distraction techniques.
+We prioritize health and invest in Orthopedic Foundation for Animals (OFA) & PennHip for our dams and sires.
+Eyes, cardiac, patella’s, elbows and hips are all certified through OFA.
+We also have Pennhip testing done on our dams and sires which aids in reducing incidences of canine hip dysplasia.
+PennHip is done under anesthesia to assess the quality of hips by measuring joint laxity using distraction techniques.
 Both OFA and PennHip testing are time consuming and costly.
 For these reasons amongst others, some breeders do not invest in OFA or PennHip testing.

 o More tolerance to stress